-This has been done.
+Done.
 The installation schedule was extensively discussed with CARA during a week-long visit by Dave Cowley to Hawaii in December.

 4.8.
 The schedule for instrument tests during commissioning needs to be fleshed out in more detail.
 This includes both on-sky and off-sky tests.
 Discuss with Observatory management the possibility of more than the usual 10 nights of on-sky testing.